Back to articles list Articles Cookbook

 Do you need a degree to find a database-related job?
 Not necessarily.
 What matters most is your practical skills and your database portfolio, which you can expand by taking on internships.

-What to Look for in a Data Analysis Internship
+What to Look For in a Data Analysis Internship

 When looking for an internship, you should first consider: